Lepenski Vir: History

 Trescovăț, a bare porphyritic cliff (679 m high) rises on the left bank of the Danube opposite Lepenski Vir like a giant sentinel of the prehistoric settlement.
 Trescovăț may have been important to the inhabitants of Lepenski Vir as a solar observatory.
 The development of the settlement was strongly influenced by the topology of the surrounding area.
 It sat on a narrow promontory on the bank of the river, hemmed between cliffs and the flow of the Danube.
 As such it offered only limited resources in terms of food, raw materials and living space.
 This is reflected in the findings from the earliest layer.
 Proto-Lepenski Vir represents only a small settlement of perhaps four or five families with a population of less than one hundred.
 The primary food source of the inhabitants was probably fishing.
 Fishing communities of this type are typical for the wider Danube valley region during this period.

-In later periods, the problems of overpopulation of the settlement became evident and led to the occurrence of important sociological changes.
+In later periods, the problems of overpopulation of the settlement became evident and led to important sociological changes.

 Archaeological findings in the surrounding area show evidence of temporary settlements, probably built for the purpose of hunting and gathering of food or raw materials.
 This suggests a complex semi-nomadic economy with managed exploitation of resources in the area not immediately surrounding the village, something remarkable in terms of the traditional view of Mesolithic people of Europe.
 More complexity in an economy leads to occupational specialization and thus to social differentiation.